Non-directed polymers in random environments with range penalties: the high dimensional case: Proof for Theorem

 Using \eqref{bound1}, \eqref{bound2} and \eqref{eq:varadhan}, by sending $N\to\infty$ first and then sending $\epsilon\to0$, we obtain \eqref{eq:R5scaling}. \end{proof}

-\begin{proof}[Proof for the cases (2) and (3) of Theorem \ref{thm:R5a}] The proof is totally the same as that for the cases 2 and 3 in Theorem \ref{thm:R4}.
+\begin{proof}[Proof for the cases (2) and (3) of Theorem \ref{thm:R5a}] The proof is identical to that for Cases~2 and~3 in Theorem~\ref{thm:R4}, since the corresponding ranges of $\gamma$ coincide.
 We apply H\"{o}lder's inequality and then treat $\bZ_{N,\beta_N=0}^{\omega,h_N}$ and $\bZ_{N,\beta_N}^{\omega,h_N=0}$ separately.
 The details are then omitted. \end{proof}